 - Bear Spray or Pepper Gun.
 Most people who hike in Alaska’s wilderness don’t carry a weapon.
 The best defense is common sense.
 If you feel the need for additional protection, consider carrying “pepper spray,” a bear deterrent made from red-hot peppers’ juice.
 This incapacitating spray teaches bears a lesson without permanently maiming them.
 You can take with you a bear spray or pepper gun in case of an attack.
 Be careful with using it.
 It’s dangerous.
 But, if you plan to visit Katmai National Park, you can’t pack bear spray or pepper gun.
 They are forbidden.
 You will not be allowed on the plane.
 You can take it to Denali NP, Wrangell-St. Elias NP, Kenai Fjords NP.

 - Bear Resistant Food Sack.
-Furthermore, if you plan on camping in Alaska, you will need a Bear Resistant Food Sack, which protects all your food and cosmetics.
+If you plan on camping in Alaska backcountry, you will need a Bear Resistant Food Sack, which protects all your food and cosmetics.
 Don’t leave your lunch or any food out where a bear can smell it.
 Keep your food away from your tent.
 Keep it 100 yards away if you can.

 Alaska Packing List – Hiking Gear & Clothes for Alaska

 What to wear in Alaska?
 Layers are key for your comfort during your Alaska trip.
-If you are planning activities such as glacier hiking, hiking, glacier landing, kayaking, or halibut /salmon expedition, and more, use our list.
+If you are planning activities such as glacier hiking, hiking, glacier landing, kayaking, or halibut /salmon expedition, use our list.
 The weather changes frequently.
-You can start your trip in the sun and end up in a strong, freezing wind.
+You can start your trip in the sun and end up in a freezing wind.
 Therefore, the layers are the most important.
-You can always put on the next layer.
-Below are our essentials clothes for Alaska, which we packed and used during our trips.
+Below are our essentials clothes for Alaska.

 - Hiking boots.
 Waterproof outdoor boots are essential on every travel, especially if you are going for a hike in the mountains.
-Our choice is Mammut.
-We hiked in Mammut boots for many miles on challenging trails.
+Our favorite brand is Salomon.
+We are delighted with them.
 These hiking boots are great for harsh weather conditions.
 They are reliable and comfortable.
 They have excellent traction so that you can hike even in mud or snow.
-Our second favorite brand is Salomon.
-We are delighted with them.

 - Leg Gaiters.
 You need them because if you hiking, stream crossings are common.
 In Denali were very useful.
 So, the best is waterproof Leg Gaiters.
 Protect your feet with cold water, you don’t want to catch a cold in the Alaska wilderness.

 - Socks.
 Good moisture-wicking socks are a must-have during your trip to Alaska.
 Our choice is Merino Wool Hiking Socks, which are incredibly soft and warm and have natural wicking and odor-resistant properties.
-As a result, it keeps you dry and comfortable while active in cold weather.
+It keeps you dry and comfortable while active in cold weather.

 - Long sleeve thermal base layers.
 Layered clothing will help you get ready for any conditions.
 Right Thermal Underwear is essential during hiking or nights in a tent.
 For Alaska, we pack two sets, a thicker 250 and a thinner 150.
 Chris likes Merino Pants and Long Sleeve Merino Shirt, which keeps you dry and comfortable while active in cold weather, and it’s super soft.
 Agnes loves and uses Smartwool Merino 250 Base Layer and Smartwool Merino Bottoms.